Conference Report: 2017 Language Advocacy Day

 Finally, before breaking into meeting delegations and departing the hotel for their off-site meetings, attendees participated in an Advocacy Day Preparation seminar which highlighted this year’s legislative “asks”, or requests made by attendees during their Congressional meetings:

 After Thursday afternoon’s advocacy meetings, language advocates reconvened at the Hyatt Regency for a relaxing reception in the hotel’s 11th floor Thornton Room.
 During the reception, JNCL-NCLIS awarded the Rush D. Holt Award for Language Service to the Nation to Representative Don Young, Congressman for All Alaska.
 Mr. Young was accompanied by his wife, Anne Young, and senior colleagues from his Washington, DC office.
 He shared a moving tribute about his personal relationship with world languages, and about the importance of language capacity in our diplomatic and military communities as tools for fostering understanding, mitigating tension, and resolving conflict.

 Friday, February 17, 2017

 After a networking breakfast, Friday morning’s session began as it does every year–with state delegation meeting reports.
 Language advocates divided into their state groups to brainstorm observations and lessons learned, meeting highlights, and action items.
-Each groups appointed a team leader to share these and other insights with other attendees of Language Advocacy Day.
+Each group appointed a team leader to share these and other insights with the other attendees of Language Advocacy Day.
 We were pleased to note no negative feedback from this year’s meetings, setting yet another record for the event in 2017.

 2017 Language Advocacy Day concluded with the annual Delegate Assembly, the business meeting of organizational delegates to JNCL-NCLIS.
 Executive Director Bill Rivers presented the first Annual Report to delegates, a comprehensive overview of JNCL-NCLIS activities throughout 2016.
 You can read the full report below.